dinde451/jarr.d1/Jarulfs_Guide.md

 terminated when they hit a wall or other dungeon feature.
 In addition to the above, each effect, when it attacks, can be set to be blockable or not.
 The check for blocking will only be done for those spells that are blockable.
-See chapter 4.1.2 for information about blockable spells.
+See CHAPTER_LINK_details-about-spells for information about blockable spells.
 Finally, each effect can be either Fire, Lightning, Magic, or other (arrows are special).